FREQUENTLY ASKED QUESTIONS

 Don’t read this if you have no experience with or don’t have or want a multicamera setup.
 It’s not required to do my lessons.

-In Skype you see me use multiple cameras.
-I do this by using a so-called virtual camera that handles my stream to Skype.
+In Zoom you see me use multiple cameras.
+I do this by using a so-called virtual camera that handles my stream to Zoom.

-remember that Skype is all you need to get started.
+Remember that Zoom is all you need to get started.
 We can discuss possiblities when you’re interested in using more advanced software while getting started with Skype.

 How do YOU setup your audio interface ? (experienced users)